web3sdkio-template/login-with-wallet/README.md

 ## Login with Wallet

-This project demonstrates how to setup a wallet-based authentication flow compliant with the [sign-in with ethereum](https://eips.ethereum.org/EIPS/eip-4361) spec via the thirdweb SDK.
+This project demonstrates how to setup a wallet-based authentication flow compliant with the [sign-in with ethereum](https://eips.ethereum.org/EIPS/eip-4361) spec via the web3sdkio SDK.
 It enables users to securely sign in to any backend service using just their wallet.

 ## Getting Started